open-ipcamera/open-ipcamera/README.txt

 #		cd /home/pi/pi-cam-config/
 #		sudo ./pi-cam-config.sh
 #	f.
 Log into your Pi-Cam at address listed at end of script's screen output "Camera Address:"
+#		NOTE: Use the Login credentials that you set in the "### Variables: Motion" section of the script!

-# 9. POST-SCRIPT EXECUTION:
+# 9. POST-SCRIPT EXECUTION Setup:
-#	f.
+#	a.
 Execute following command and follow instructions presented to verify the Dropbox Access Token:
 #		/home/pi/Dropbox-Uploader/dropbox_uploader.sh upload
+#	b.
+Setup sensible firewall rules to restrict access to your Pi-Cameras!
 #
-# NOTE: Access Token only needs to be confirmed just the first time you connect

 # 10. TROUBLESHOOTING:
 # Before posting issues in Bitbucket, please first: